hCaptcha/hcaptcha-wordpress-plugin/readme.txt

 * Fixed a PHP notice occurred on the Contact Form 7 edit form page.
 * Fixed inability to log in and register from the Woocommerce My Account page.
 * Fixed inability to send a form with invisible or forced hCaptcha.
-* Fixed mobile layout of the Anti-spam and Notifications blocks on the General admin page.
+* Fixed mobile layout of the Anti-Spam and Notifications blocks on the General admin page.
 * Fixed processing options before saving on multisite.
 * Fixed empty charts on Forms and Events admin pages.
 * Fixed Custom and Enterprise section inputs with free license.